KGNS-TV: History

 On January 24, 2006, The WB and CBS Corporation-owned UPN announced that the two networks would cease broadcasting and merge into a new broadcast network called The CW.
-On September 18, 2006, KGNS-TV rebranded "KTXW" as The CW Laredo.
-With the subsequent sign-on of digital subchannel 8.2, the subchannel began broadcasting "KTXW" bringing the channel over-the-air coverage throughout the market.
+On September 18, 2006, KGNS-TV rebranded KTXW as The CW Laredo.
+With the subsequent sign-on of digital subchannel 8.2, the subchannel began broadcasting KTXW, bringing the channel over-the-air coverage throughout the market.
 In 2010, local Spanish language news returned to the station on Telemundo affiliated subchannel 3.

 In May 2013, SagamoreHill Broadcasting reached a deal to sell KGNS, along with KGWN-TV in Cheyenne, Wyoming, and KSTF in Scottsbluff, Nebraska, to Yellowstone Holdings, a subsidiary of Frontier Radio Management.
 On November 4, 2013, Gray Television announced a deal to acquire Yellowstone Holdings for $23 million.
 The sale was completed on December 31.

-On November 6, 2013, KGNS-TV reached an agreement with the ABC television network to add the ABC affiliation, originally slated to launch February 2014 on channel 8.2.
+On November 6, 2013, KGNS-TV reached an agreement with ABC to become affiliated, originally slated to launch in February 2014 on channel 8.2.
 The ABC affiliation began on July 1, 2014, making The CW available in Laredo exclusively on Time Warner Cable via the national feed of The CW Plus; ABC network programming had been provided on cable via KSAT-TV in San Antonio or KIII in Corpus Christi since KLDO-TV lost its ABC affiliation in 1988.
 CW programming would not be seen over the air in Laredo area until October 2015, as KYLX-LP picked up the affiliation.

 On November 11, 2023, KGNS moved its operations from its studios on Del Mar Boulevard to a building located at Loop 20, which was previously used by Entravision-owned KLDO-TV.